 The conventional wisdom is the less debt you have, the more money you likely have to save.
 Think of successfully managing and paying off debt as a necessary exercise routine, like working your core.
 As your financial “core” gets stronger, you’re likely to become better able to balance your finances and save more money.

-When you’ve repaid your student loans, the money you were spending each month on loan payments can instead be used to help you reach financial goals like starting an emergency fund, saving for a down payment, or more.
+When you’ve repaid your student loans, the money you were spending each month on loan payments can instead be used to help you reach financial goals like starting an emergency fund, saving for a down payment on a house, or more.

 How to Accelerate Your Student Loan Payments

-You may be able to pay off your student loan debt more quickly by setting reasonable goals, including payments larger than the minimum required.
-As mentioned, both federal and private student loans generally allow for penalty-free prepayment but, as we mentioned above, contact your loan provider before doing so to ensure your prepayments are being applied how you want.
-Here is a ready-made checklist that may help you get rid of your student loan debt sooner.
+You may be able to pay off your student loan debt more quickly by setting reasonable goals, including payments larger than the student loan repayment minimum required.
+As mentioned, both federal and private student loans generally allow for penalty-free prepayment but be sure to contact your loan provider before doing so to ensure your prepayments are being applied in the way that you want them to be.
+Here is a checklist that may help you eliminate your student loan debt sooner.

 Calculating Your Costs